gitblit/fathom/fathom-site/docs/metrics.md

 ## About

-**Fathom-Metrics** provides your application with [DropWizard Metrics] integration for runtime collection and reporting of and object that is instantiated by Guice.
+**Fathom-Metrics** provides your application with [DropWizard Metrics] integration for runtime collection and reporting of usage & activity.

 ## Installation